alex-hhh/ActivityLog2/etc/scripts/README.md

   Drive file ID) and reads the password from the TESTDATAPW environment variable.

+* `sign-release.sh` is a script which will sign an installer using GPG.
+The windows installer is signed with keys stored in Azure DevOps.  **NOTE:** while the code signing is probably correct (and hopefully secure), the keys were just generated and signed by me, so there is not much trust in them, as such, this is more of an exercise in how to sign build artifacts in Azure.

 * `azure-pipelines.yml` -- this is the Azure Pipelines build file for the application.